-The vertical scrolling effect in the original “The Legend of Zelda” relies on manipulating the NES graphics hardware in a manor likely that was unintended by its designers.
+The vertical scrolling effect in the original “The Legend of Zelda” relies on manipulating the NES graphics hardware in a manner that was likely unintended by its designers.

 Since I don’t have access to any official documentation for the NES Picture Processing Unit (PPU - the graphics chip), my claim of “undefined behaviour” is somewhat speculative.
 I’ve been relying on the NesDev Wiki for a specification of how the graphics hardware behaves.
 The PPU is controlled by writing to memory-mapped registers.
 Using these registers for their (seemingly!) intended purposes, the following effect should not be possible: